smedrec/smart-logs/.qoder/repowiki/en/content/Server API/Observability API.md

 - **Error tracking**: Comprehensive error information including stack traces (when enabled)
 - **Multiple output formats**: Support for console, JSON, OTLP, and file outputs
 - **KMS encryption**: Sensitive log data is encrypted using Infisical KMS before export
+- **RedisEnhancedMetricsCollector**: Centralized metrics collection using Redis as storage backend

 The logging system is initialized in the server startup process where `LoggerFactory.setDefaultConfig()` is called with configuration from the server config, setting the log level, format (pretty for development, JSON for production), and outputs (console and OTLP).
 The `StructuredLogger` instances are created with request-specific context and automatically include performance metrics when enabled.